Prevent sexual violence by promoting positive individual, relationship, community, and societal attitudes and behaviors.

-The Sexual Violence Prevention Program, with funding from the Centers for Disease Control and Prevention (CDC), partners with Connecticut Sexual Assault Crisis Services Inc. (CONNSACS) to provide primary prevention, education, training to health care providers, schools and universities, law enforcement, social services providers, and the community regarding primary prevention of sexual violence.
+The Sexual Violence Prevention Program, with funding from the Centers for Disease Control and Prevention (CDC), partners with Connecticut Alliance to End Sexual Violence to provide primary prevention, education, and training to health care providers, schools and universities, law enforcement, social services providers, and the community regarding primary prevention of sexual violence.
+The program aims to prevent sexual violence in Connecticut by increasing individual pro-social knowledge and attitudes, communication skills for respectful intimate and peer relationships, organizational and community capacity for prevention, and societal norms that do not tolerate gender-based sexual violence or other forms of inequalities.
 This Program builds the capacity of Connecticut’s 9 rape crisis centers to provide direct services for rape and other sexual assault victims and their families such as: crisis intervention, individual counseling, free and confidential 24-hour hotlines, including local rape crisis centers and transportation as necessary.

 The Sexual Violence Prevention Program encourages the development of comprehensive prevention strategies through a continuum of activities that address all levels of the social-ecological model.
 The model considers the complex interplay between individual, relationship, community and societal factors, and addresses risk and protective factors from multiple areas.
 This approach is more likely to prevent sexual violence across a lifetime than any single intervention.
 Activities carried out through vendors include:

-Implementing primary prevention strategies such as engaging bystanders, educating youth about healthy relationships, and changing social norms;
+- Implementing primary prevention strategies such as engaging bystanders, educating youth about healthy relationships, and changing social norms;

 - Operating 24 hour free and confidential statewide hotlines in both English and Spanish;

 - Building state and local capacity for program planning, implementation, and evaluation; and

-Evaluating state and local programs for outcomes and effectiveness.
+- Evaluating state and local programs for outcomes and effectiveness.

 Where Do You Stand?
 Connecticut – Sexual Violence Prevention on College Campuses

-The Department of Public Health (DPH) partnered with the Connecticut Sexual Assault Crisis Services Inc. (CONNSACS) and the nationally recognized Men Can Stop Rape Project, to build Connecticut’s first state-wide sexual violence prevention campaign known as Where Do You Stand?
+Public Act 14-11, AN ACT CONCERNING SEXUAL ASSAULT, STALKING AND INTIMATE PARTNER VIOLENCE ON CAMPUS which was passed unanimously by the house and senate and is one of the most comprehensive campus sexual assault laws in the country.
+It includes mandatory sexual violence prevention education programs, and the utilization of bystander intervention strategies, for all students and staff at colleges and universities in our state.
+The Department of Public Health (DPH) partnered with the Connecticut Alliance to End Sexual Violence and the nationally recognized Men Can Stop Rape Project, to build Connecticut’s first state-wide sexual violence prevention campaign known as Where Do You Stand?
 Connecticut (WDYS?CT).
 The WDYS?
 CT campaign implemented sexual violence prevention strategies using the public health approach.
 The campaign focuses on men by challenging attitudes and behaviors that contribute to anti-social tendencies and violent crimes and to encourage men to become active participants in sexual violence prevention.